-Brophy, K. The searchers.
-The quest for causewayed enclosures in the Irish Sea. in The neolithic of the Irish Sea: materiality and traditions of practice vol. Cardiff studies in archaeology (Oxbow, 2004).
+Brophy, K.: The searchers.
+The quest for causewayed enclosures in the Irish Sea.
+In: The neolithic of the Irish Sea: materiality and traditions of practice.
+Oxbow, Oxford (2004).

 Histories of the dead: building chronologies for five southern British long barrows.
 Cambridge Archaeological Journal.